-However, this solution is insufficient for programs that contain potentially non-terminating threads such as actors, servers, watch-dogs, etc. Such threads potentially defer the execution of an unblocking operations forever.
-For instance, a thread may be blocked forever by a non-terminating thread if it attempts to join that thread or to acquire a lock held by that thread.
-In this paper, we present a verification technique for finite blocking in nonterminating programs.
-The key idea is to track explicitly whether a thread has an obligation to perform an operation that unblocks another thread.
+29th European Conference on Object-Oriented Programming (ECOOP'15).
+Editor: John Tang Boyland; pp. 1-35 an operation that unblocks another thread.
 For instance, a thread may receive on a channel only if another thread has an obligation to send a message on that channel, and a thread may join another thread only if the latter has an obligation to terminate.
-To handle non-termination, we associate each obligation with a measure (also called variant or ranking function) and check that each thread satisfies its obligations within finitely many steps, even if the thread does not terminate.
-Our verification technique guarantees finite blocking for programs with a finite number of threads and fair scheduling.
+To handle nontermination, we associate each obligation with a measure (also called variant or ranking function) and check that each thread satisfies its obligations within finitely many steps, even if the thread does not terminate.
+Our verification technique guarantees finite blocking for programs with a finite number of threads in each state and fair scheduling.
 That is, each thread in an execution of a verified program either terminates or runs forever, but no thread is blocked forever.